 |Day 10||Cross Brandon Massif to Cloghane||Cloghane|

 |Day 13||Return to Tralee||Tralee|

 The adventure begins in Tralee in County Kerry.
 Get some rest before the next day's hike along the Dingle Way to Camp.
-Spend some time relaxing on Inca Beach, a stop along the hike to Annascaul on day three.
+Spend some time relaxing on Inca Beach, a stop along the hike to Annascaul on Day 3.
 You'll explore the mountains and beaches around Annascaul before continuing on to Dingle Town.
-Base yourself in this colorful village for the next few nights, day-tripping to the Blasket Islands on a speedboat on day seven.
+Base yourself in this colorful village for the next few nights, day-tripping to the Blasket Islands on a speedboat on Day 7.

 Chat with a local specialist who can help organize your trip.

 Pedal your way across Northern Ireland on this active trip plan that features a bike ride—ranging from easy 15-mile loops to more rigorous 32-mile routes—every day for two weeks.

 |Day 1||Arrive in Donegal Town||Donegal|

 |Day 6||Ride to Annagry- 28 miles||Anagaire|

 |Day 8||Ride to Derry- 27 miles||Derry|